mattermost/docs/source/process/definitions.rst

   - Tested thoroughly on a small set of platforms, with tickets and work items drafted, and made available for testing and feedback on additional platforms
 Experimental Level Quality
   - Not recommended for use in production
-  - Unknown level of stability, and might cause data loss
+  - Unknown level of stability
   - Minimal feature set that is not yet complete
   - Little or no documentation available
   - Disabled by default and must be turned on with a run-time feature flag

 Feature Development Levels
 --------------------------

+This list describes what can be expected at the various states of development of Mattermost products and features.

 Initial Development
   - Experimental or Beta quality